Veridise/veridise-docs/saas/guide/projects/project_viewer/audit_issue_management.md

 ---

 The following features were designed to support manual auditing and to create a synergy between automated findings and manual review.
+For the rest of this section we refer to users that posses the auditor role as auditors, and to all other users as developers.

 ## Findings